ninjaaron/dirlog/README.rst

 If you run a non-POSIX shell (huge mistake), like fish or tcsh, you'll need something else.
-Because I assume (perhaps wrongly) that most people using fish don't actually know how to write anything useful in fish, I'll do it for you:
+Because I assume (perhaps wrongly) that most people using fish don't know how to write anything useful in fish, I'll do it for you:

 .. code::